KunZhou9646/seq2seq-EVC/README.md

 The codes are based on Non-parallel Speaker Voice Conversion: https://github.com/jxzhanggg/nonparaSeq2seqVC_code

 [1]  Y.  Wang,  R.  Skerry-Ryan,  D.  Stanton,  Y.  Wu,  R.  J.  Weiss, N. Jaitly, Z. Yang, Y. Xiao, Z. Chen, S. Bengioet al., “Tacotron:Towards  end-to-end  speech  synthesis,” Proc.
 Interspeech  2017,pp. 4006–4010, 2017.
+## Database:
+We use ESD database, which is an emotional speech database that can be downloaded here: https://hltsingapore.github.io/ESD/.
+To run the codes, you first need to customize your data path correctly, and generate phoneme transcriptions with Festival.
+More details can be found in https://github.com/jxzhanggg/nonparaSeq2seqVC_code.
 ## To run the codes:

 **1. Installation**